 Disclaimer: This post was originally published on this website last September 17, 2014.
 The response of our interviewee might not be relevant and current.
 However, we are hoping that you still enjoy our featured interview with Cebuano-Irish model from Argao, Cebu, and YouTuber, Daniel Marsh.

 We have given this half Cebuano and half Irish model, TV personality, and YouTuber, some questions to answer through online.
-And at last, he already responded back.
-I hope you enjoy!
+And at last, he already responded.
+I hope you enjoy it!

 My Name is Daniel Marsh.
 I was Born in Dublin, Ireland, on May 12, 1989.
 I attended school in Scoil Mhuire Clane Co Kildare, Ireland.
 I am 25 years old, and I am currently a host and actor for TV5.
 [I’m] a videographer and host for my co-owned channel and production company, Island Media Asia.

-Knowing that you are more involved to modeling, what made you decide to also engage to video making/filming on YouTube?
+Knowing that you are more involved in modeling, what made you decide to also engage in video making/filming on YouTube?

 When I was modeling, there was a lot of time off in between jobs.
 Modeling also gave us the opportunity to travel across vast portions of the Philippines and experience and immerse ourselves within each provincial culture.
 After a number of years, we decided we should document our endeavors in an entertaining light as half Filipinos re-experiencing a new culture which means so much to us.
 But, also showcasing the difficulty’s adopting along the way.